psas/composite-propellant-tank/PSAS_Tank_Gerry_Version.md

 ## Outcomes

 The team has developed two tank designs that take the current PSAS airframe design and incorporate a LOX-compatable PTFE liner to chemically insulate the tank from LOX.
-The first design employs a PTFE tube liner with shrink-fit aluminum end-caps to mechanically seal the LOX off from the rest of the airframe structure at room and cryogenic temperatures.
+The first design employs aluminum mating rings lined with a PTFE tube and sealed with shrink-fit aluminum end-caps to mechanically seal the LOX off from the atmosphere as well as the rest of the airframe structure at room and cryogenic temperatures.
 The advantage of this design, if successful, is that the LOX will only be in contact with PTFE and Aluminum, materials tested and used in LOX environments with success.
-The second design utilizes a PTFE sheet liner with an aluminum bridge and a potential adhesive-lox interface to be mediated with LOX sealant.
+The second design utilizes a PTFE sheet liner held together with an aluminum bridge - generating a potential adhesive-lox interface to be mediated with LOX sealant.
+The endcaps of the sheet design are sealed to the aluminum mating rings with bolts and a PTFE gasket.
 The advantage of this design, if successful, is the affordability and ease of production, as it would require only an additional layer be added to the current airframe layup process.

 ### *ShrinkFit Tank Design*